Find a local pick your own farm here!

 1 medium sized head of cabbage, about 2.5 lbs is perfect to fill one 1/2 gallon jar and still leave 3 or 4 inches of spaces above the weight or spring.

-If you're making a big batch, but since it takes a 1-gallon container for each 5 pounds of fresh cabbage, you can work in 5 lb increments, about 1 or 2 heads, depending upon how big they are.
+If you're making a big batch, but since it takes a 1-gallon container or 2 half-gallon containers for each 5 pounds of fresh cabbage, you can work in 5 lb increments, about 1 or 2 heads, depending upon how big they are.

 • A fermentation crock or jar.
 Click here to find out more about ceramic fermentation crocks and here for a system with screw-on airlocks that uses wide-mouth glass canning jars.
 Cut cabbage in half through stem

 You can get half-gallon jars here. .A 5-gallon stone crock is of ideal size for fermenting about 25 pounds of fresh cabbage.
-For smaller quantities 1/g gallon jars with airlocks work well.
+For smaller quantities 1/2 gallon jars with airlocks work VERY well.
 Food-grade plastic and glass containers are excellent substitutes for stone crocks.
 Cabbage must be kept 1 to 2 inches under brine while fermenting; that's what the glass weights or spring are for.
+In large crocks, they often use a brine-filled bag, Do not use copper, iron, or galvanized metal containers or lead-glazed crocks.
+Never use garbage bags or trash liners.

 • Tools: to shred the cabbage.
 Obviously, a cutting board with a tray under it, and one of the following: